 Additionally note that these due process protections must only be provided by a tribal court that is utilizing the “special domestic violence criminal jurisdiction.”
 Moreover, the due process protections must only be provided for the “criminal proceeding” in which the special criminal jurisdiction is being used.
 Therefore, a tribal court is only required to provide these due process protections for proceedings in which a non-Indian defendant is being prosecuted, while other proceedings are only bound by the due process protections in Section 1302(a) of the ICRA.

-In the State of Alaska, special domestic violence criminal jurisdiction only applies to the Indian country of the Metlakatla Indian Community, Annette Island Reserve.
-Therefore, all other tribes located in Alaska are exempted from this expansion of criminal jurisdiction.
-This exemption includes the provision authorizing tribes to prosecute defendants for violating protection orders.
+As originally enacted, special domestic violence criminal jurisdiction would only apply to the Indian country of the Metlakatla Indian Community, Annette Island Reserve in the state of Alaska.
+All other tribes located in Alaska were exempt from this expansion of criminal jurisdiction.
 This text of this “special rule” states: